Close

 • Essential Oils: Some oils, especially when diluted with water, are believed to have natural flea-repellent properties.
 Examples include lavender and cedar oil.

-• Coconut Oil: Some pet parents use coconut oil topical or spray it on their pet’s coat.
+• Coconut Oil: Some pet parents use coconut oil topically or spray it on their pet’s coat.
 Fur can get greasy as a side effect.

 • Tags: Flea-repellent tags are attached to your pet’s collar and work by emitting electromagnetic frequencies.